A-Mosa/playing-with-dockers/README.md

 # Basics of Docker Containers
-Reviewing the basics of docker containers based on the tutorials provided by https://docs.docker.com/get-started
+This is a set of my docker images.
+Initially, created to review the basics of docker containers.
 ## Creating a docker file
+- A simple Flask app
 ## Services